SidGrip/mochimo-raspberrypi/README.md

 [Hypriot](https://github.com/hypriot/image-builder-rpi) is a Linux distribution optimized for [Docker](https://www.docker.com/).

 *Hypriot is a CLI only distribution.
 If you need a Graphical Environment (aka Desktop), I successfully ran a similar setup on [Raspex](https://sourceforge.net/projects/raspex/).
-Note that Raspex does not comes with pre installed Docker package, you will need to install it yourserlf.
-Also, Graphical Desktop have a non negligible cost of both CPU & RAM that might impact your HPS.*
+Note that Raspex does not comes with pre installed Docker package, you will need to install it yourself.
+Also, Graphical Desktop have a non negligible cost for both CPU & RAM that might impact your HPS.*

 1. Download the latest [Hypriot release](https://blog.hypriot.com/downloads/)
 2. Flash the SD card with [Etcher](https://etcher.io/) (or an other flashing tool).
 Select the `.img` file from the Hypriot folder and press Flash!